 For Lending Loans

-APIs help banks streamline and simplify the loan process for customers, based on their earnings and credit scores.
+APIs help banks/fintechs like you streamline and simplify the loan process for customers based on their earnings and credit scores.
 It makes the process of lending money quick and easy for both the banks and customers.
 Also, it helps loan providers to expand their boundaries of availing credit for the underserved population.

 Examples of API-backed loan apps are Brigit, Bankrate, and Aella Credit.